DiffMu/DiffPrivacyInference.jl/docs/src/full_reference/demutation.md

 end
 ```

-It is possible to mutate local variables, as long as the function arguments are not involved, the function stays pure:
+It is possible to mutate local variables: as long as the function arguments are not involved, the function stays pure:
 ```
 # the type is:
 # h1 :: Pure